antimatter-studios/docker-config-gen/README.md

 # docker-config-gen
-A docker monitoring tool which can generate configurations based on docker containers
+A docker container monitoring tool which can generate configurations based on docker containers

 # Known Issues